karakalo/lumen/doc/install.markdown

 ## Building the Demos

-Once you have built the library, you should be able to build [the demo programs][demos] with this command:
+Once you have built the library, you should be able to build [the demo programs][demos] by changing into the `lumen-demos` directory and running this command:

-        gnatmake -p -P demos.gpr -XOS=$OS
+        gprbuild -P demos.gpr -XOS=$OS

 That should create various executables in the `bin` directory, which you can run according to the instructions on their respective description pages.

 Lumen now also includes the first few lessons from the [NeHe OpenGL tutorials][nehe], which can be built thusly:

-        gnatmake -P nehe.gpr - XOS=$OS
+        gprbuild -P nehe.gpr XOS=$OS

 This should create more executables in the `bin` directory.